 - Cloud Data Access Control for internal and external users – know who is accessing business-critical data, both from within and outside the organization

 - Easily offboard employees, including taking ownership of user account data by an admin, blocking access, migrating data to another cloud SaaS user account

-- Applications Risk Assessment – Maximize control and visibility in cloud SaaS applications where security gaps exist or may arise.
+- Applications Risk Assessment – Maximize control and visibility in cloud SaaS applications (Office 365 Data Security and Risk Assessment) where security gaps exist or may arise.
 Spin allows taking control of the applications users can access and integrate with cloud SaaS environments

 - Enhanced visibility into applications used within the organization and allows to act immediately to fix any gaps to prevent data breaches and to put in place measures that ensure you maintain complete control over your data.
 This capability ensures no data subsets are anonymously accessible.